kleene-project/klee/docs/klee_container_run.md

 ```

 When the target directory of a mount doesn't exist, Kleened
-will automatically create this directory in the container.
+will automatically creates it in the container.
 This example
 caused Kleened to create `/foo/bar` folder before starting the container.
 Similarily, if the specified volume does not exist, Kleened will create
 it for you.
 In this example the volume `some_storage` was just created.